WisDOT North Central Region road construction update - Wausau Pilot & Review

-The Wisconsin Department of Transportation (WisDOT) North Central Region provides weekly road construction updates for the following counties in North Central Wisconsin: Adams, Green Lake, Florence, Forest, Iron, Langlade, Lincoln, Marathon, Marquette, Menominee, Oneida, Portage, Price, Shawano, Vilas, Waupaca, Waushara, and Wood counties.
+The Wisconsin Department of Transportation North Central Region provides weekly road construction updates for the following counties in north central Wisconsin: Adams, Green Lake, Florence, Forest, Iron, Langlade, Lincoln, Marathon, Marquette, Menominee, Oneida, Portage, Price, Shawano, Vilas, Waupaca, Waushara and Wood counties.

 Construction schedules may fluctuate pending favorable weather conditions and crew availability.
 This update can be found at: https://projects.511wi.gov/weeklyupdates-nc/